Terrakagari/LBP-for-Aging-Face-Recognition/README.md

 In this project, 700 images of 100 subjects were randomly selected from the database.
 Each selected subject has 6 training images at younger age and 1 testing image at older age.
 These selected images have relatively good quality with similar lighting conditions, facial expressions, poses, and the like.
 Therefore, this dataset was suitable for the aging-related experiments in this project.

 The dataset was preprocessed using my image preprocessing program.
-For details of the preprocessing program, please refer to the section 4.1 of my project report.

 NOTE: The dataset is provided as a zip file named MORPH_PROC.
 Please download the dataset and unzip it to the same folder as the codes. https://github.com/Terrakagari/LBP-for-Aging-Face-Recognition/blob/master/MORPH_PROC.zip